john4web/blog/content/posts/liskov-substitution-principle.md

 **5.** If a method in the base class throws an exception, the overridden method must throw the same exception or a subtype of the base class exception.

 ## Design by Contract (Preconditions, Postconditions, Invariants)
 It is well known that "contracts" are an important concept in software development.
 Modules must be able to rely on each other by adhering to "rules" that have been agreed on in advance.
-Design by Contract (DbC) is an approach to designing software in this way.
+Design by Contract (DbC) is an approach to design software in this way.
 The aim is to ensure the smooth interaction of individual program modules by defining formal contracts.

 DbC was developed and introduced by [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer) with the development of the programming language [Eiffel](https://en.wikipedia.org/wiki/Eiffel_(programming_language)).